 Sometimes known as Eskimo ice cream, akutaq isn’t really ice cream at all.
 In fact, it’s a traditional a mixture of fish, Crisco, sugar and Alaska berries.
 A favorite in the Alaska Native culture, the dish is creamy and delicious—some will whip this dish by hand for an hour to get the perfect fluffiness.
 The consistency of your akutaq is a great source of pride, and it’s a dearly loved recipe passed down to family members for years to come.

-Next time you’re in the Last Frontier, try a few of these exciting flavors and see why we eat more of ice cream than anyone else around.
+Next time you’re in Alaska, try a few of these exciting flavors and see why we eat more of ice cream than anyone else around.

 Back to Blog